lkthinh/module2-solution/README.md

 # module2-solution
-This is a modification of 1st draft branch
+This is a modification of 1st draft branch!